castiarena/react-component-performance/README.md

 # React component performance

-Isomorphic React application build on Typescript and mounted on NodeJs with SSR and state management with Redux.
+Isomorphic React application build on Typescript and mounted on NodeJs with SSR.
 For CSS loading styled-components.

 ## Pre-requisites